 Carmel Brown

-Carmel Brown currently serves as a Stoneleigh Fellow with Deep Space Mind 215 Cooperative.
-In this role, Carmel and co-collaborator Rashni Stanford are developing a novel, community-driven approach to youth mental healthcare, which draws upon the strengths of people with lived experience and provides a pathway into the mental health provider workforce.
+Carmel Brown is a Co-Founder of the Deep Space Mind 215 Cooperative, where she previously served as a Stoneleigh Fellow.
+As a Fellow, Carmel and her co-collaborator Rashni Stanford developed a novel, community-driven approach to youth mental healthcare, which draws upon the strengths of people with lived experience and provides a pathway into the mental health provider workforce.

 Carmel is a dual-degree master’s candidate in social work and fine arts at the University of Pennsylvania.